-You can make a formal complaint if you are dissatisfied about the service or action of a school, the department, its staff, or education agents with which EQI has arrangements to deliver your course-related service.
+You can make a formal complaint if you are dissatisfied about the service or action of a school, the department, its staff, or education agents with which EQI has arrangements deliver your course-related service.
 EQI does not charge a fee for accessing the complaints process.

-You can ask for help writing your complaint (for example, from your parents, your homestay provider or a lawyer) and can bring a support person to help you at any meetings we have to discuss your complaint.
+You can ask for help writing your complaint (for example, from your parents, a lawyer) and can bring a support person to help you at any meetings we have to discuss your complaint.